javierrami/kPAX2_server/README.md

 # kPAX2_server

-This is the kPAX2 server running by default in port 8081
+This makes the kPAX2 server run by default in port 8081

 ## Execute

 ### Download

-The easiest way for download the server is by cloning the GIT repository:
+The easiest way to download the server is by cloning it from the GIT repository:

 ```bash
 $ git clone https://github.com/drierat/kPAX2_server.git
 ```

-For working in the `devel` branch we specify it:
+In order to work in the `devel` branch we specify it:

 ```bash
 $ git checkout devel